 Santa Barbara's Lesbian Seagulls

 Dr. Michael Fry at University of California, Davis, reported that Western gulls on Santa Barbara Island are often in recent years becoming lesbian gulls, with female pairs building nests and trying to hatch eggs and raise offspring.
 Fry attributes this as partly due to male seagulls' increasing indifference to sex.
 Examinations found that the male gulls often have feminized sex organs, attributed to the males being "chemically castrated" by DDT and other estrogenic other environmental pollutants.
+Symptoms of excessive estrogen in women

 In women, excessive estrogen and estrogen-like chemicals produce intensified estrogen effects on the body.